 Hidden deep in Oregon’s Coast Range within Siuslaw National Forest lies one of the Pacific Northwest’s hidden gems, the Devil’s Staircase.

-This remote and beautiful location is a proposed Wilderness Area, slated for protection.
+This remote and beautiful location is part of the proposed Devil’s Staircase Wilderness Area, slated for protection.
 Boasting one of the most remote locations in Oregon’s Coast Range, amazing forest is home to black bears, elk, and an abundance of other wildlife in addition to its namesake waterfall, The Devil’s Staircase, seen to the right.

 This elegant, stair-stepped waterfall gracefully cascades down a total of 50 feet down 3-5 foot drops.
 With a backdrop of blooming salmonberry and old growth conifers, the Devil’s Staircase also makes a stunning fine art landscape photograph.